 Back in my little town

 I was born in Dunmore, Pennsylvania right outside Scranton.
 My Irish great-grandparents settled in, and their offspring’s offspring stayed for decades.
 My parents moved away in the 1970s.
-Afterwards, slowly but surely, other aunts, uncles and cousins migrated.
+Afterward, slowly but surely, other aunts, uncles, and cousins migrated.
 Now we are all over the country, and world.